macnis365/Interview_Preps/java/collection framework.md

     1)	It returns immutable collection copy of the collection we pass to the method.
     It used to make a collection read only.

+11. What is the importance of hashCode() and equals() methods?
+    HashMap uses Key object hashCode() and equals() method to determine the index to put the key-value pair.
+    These methods are also used when we try to get value from HashMap.
+If these methods are not implemented correctly, two different Key’s might produce same hashCode() and equals() output and in that case rather than storing it at different location, HashMap will consider them same and overwrite them.

+12. The implementation of equals() and hashCode() should follow these rules.

+    If o1.equals(o2), then o1.hashCode() == o2.hashCode()should always be true.
+    If o1.hashCode() == o2.hashCode is true, it doesn’t mean that o1.equals(o2) will be true.

+13. Internal Working of HashMap in Java

+    HashMap contains an array of Node and Node can represent a class having following objects : int hash
+    K key
+    V value
+    Node next

+    How hashing works:
+        For insertion of a key(K) – value(V) pair into a hash map, 2 steps are required:

+        1)K is converted into a small integer (called its hash code) using a hash function.
+        2)The hash code is used to find an index (hashCode % arrSize) and the entire linked list at that index(Separate chaining) is first searched for the presence of the K already.
+        3)If found, it’s value is updated and if not, the K-V pair is stored as a new node in the list.
+        -HashMap allows null key, so hash code of null will always be index 0th.
+        -In case of collision, when there is an item exist in the calculated index, check via hashCode() and equals() method, to check both keys or same, if true, override the value, otherwise connect this new node to the previous node object.

+    *HashMap Changes in Java 8
+    As we know now that in case of hash collision entry objects are stored as a node in a linked-list and equals() method is used to compare keys.
+    That comparison to find the correct key with in a linked-list is a linear operation so in a worst case scenario the complexity becomes O(n).
+    To address this issue, Java 8 hash elements use balanced trees instead of linked lists after a certain threshold is reached.
+    Which means HashMap starts with storing Entry objects in linked list but after the number of items in a hash becomes larger than a certain threshold, the hash will change from using a linked list to a balanced tree, which will improve the worst case performance from O(n) to O(log n).

+HashMap has two parameters that affect its performance:
+    1)initial capacity and
+    2)load factor.
+      The capacity is the number of buckets in the hash table, and the initial capacity is simply the capacity at the time the hash table is created.

+      The load factor is a measure of how full the hash table is allowed to get before its capacity is automatically increased.

+      When the number of entries in the hash table exceeds the product of the load factor and the current capacity, the hash table is rehashed (that is, internal data structures are rebuilt) so that the hash table has approximately twice the number of buckets.

+Load factor (to calculate LF, size/number of buckets )
+     if there are n entries and b is the size of the array there would be n/b entries on each index.
+     This value n/b is called the load factor that represents the load that is there on our map.
+     This Load Factor needs to be kept low, so that number of entries at one index is less and so is the complexity almost constant, i.e., O(1). default initial capacity 16 and the default load factor (0.75).

+Rehashing can be done as follows:
+    For each addition of a new entry to the map, check the load factor.
+    If it’s greater than its pre-defined value (or default value of 0.75 if not given), then Rehash.
+    For Rehash, make a new array of double the previous size and make it the new bucket array.
+    Then traverse to each element in the old bucketArray and call the insert() for each so as to insert it into the new larger bucket array.